-Students may engage in intercollegiate athletic contests only with yearly updated medical history and updated insurance information, to be obtained prior to the start of each school year.
-Undergraduate students may participate in, and must complete, their intercollegiate athletics experience anytime during their first 15 terms of enrollment, beginning with their initial intercollegiate athletics participation.
+Students may engage in intercollegiate athletic contests only with a pre-participation medical evaluation for first-time enrolling students, new student sickle cell solubility status results, yearly updated medical history for returning students, all to be obtained prior to the start of each school year.
+Undergraduate students may participate in, and must complete, their intercollegiate athletics experience anytime during their first 15 terms of enrollment (no more than four seasons of intercollegiate participation in one sport), beginning with their initial intercollegiate athletics participation.
 Law students with remaining eligibility may participate for a maximum of 10 semesters.

 1. It is the faculty’s policy that all degree-seeking students must normally carry a full-time load.
 No student shall represent this University in any branch of intercollegiate athletics who is not regularly matriculated, taking a minimum of 12 credits of class work during the fall and winter terms or three credits during the spring term in The College or the Williams School, or taking a minimum of 12 semester hours of class work in the School of Law.
 In the spring term, spring-sport student-athletes may declare Spring Option and continue to participate provided they have fulfilled all graduation requirements.
 Note that students who carry a WIP or Incomplete are not deemed to have fulfilled all graduation requirements.

 2. In some cases, when student-athletes have already been granted an approved course load of fewer than 12 credits in a fall or winter term, official NCAA waivers may be granted to student-athletes to allow participation in intercollegiate athletics.
 (Students enrolled in spring term must be enrolled for a single three- or four-credit course; athletes must be enrolled in order to compete in the spring term.)
-In order to remain athletically eligible, student-athletes in this situation must (1) complete the documents that the NCAA requires for this type of waiver, and (2) present documentation to the Athletic Director, and, if necessary, to the Americans with Disabilities Act representative in the Office of the Dean of The College.
-Depending upon the nature of the waiver request, the Athletic Director or her designee may refer the student-athlete to the Director of Student Health and Counseling.
-Approval and renewal of waivers will be approved on a case-by-case basis by the Athletic Director or designee.
+In order to remain athletically eligible, student-athletes in this situation must (1) complete the documents that the NCAA requires for this type of waiver, and (2) present documentation to the Director of Athletics or designee, and, if necessary, to the Director of Disability Resources.
+Depending upon the nature of the waiver request, the Director of Athletics or designee may refer the student-athlete to the Director of Student Health and/or the Director of University Counseling.
+Approval and renewal of waivers will be approved on a case-by-case basis by the Director of Athletics or designee.
 Upon approval of a waiver at W&L, the student-athlete will work with Athletics staff to complete the NCAA waiver process.